clouloulou/Golf-Practice-App/README.md

-# Golf Practice Assistant TEST - Vercel Deployment
+# Golf Practice Assistant - Vercel Deployment

 Your Golf Practice Assistant app is ready to deploy to Vercel!